mringler/propel-generate-strftime-getters-behavior/README.md

 </table>
 ```

-will generate additional methods for every column in the table with a time-based type:
+After rebuilding the model with `propel model:build`, the base model class will have additional methods for every column in the table with a time-based type:

 ```php
 MyTable::getMyTimestampUsingLocale($format=null);